2026 Student-Led Policy Conference

 • Best Group Photo – $25 a piece per group member.

-Submissions will be uploaded via email or posted on social media (Facebook, Instagram, LinkedIn.)
-A panel of judges and student volunteers will review entries, and winners will receive gift cards.
+Submissions will be sent via email to .
+ISPS marketing staff will review entries, and winners will receive gift cards.

 Breakout Speaker Sessions